Dear Friends of "Dial Daily Bread,"

 Are these two "dispensations" in God's plan of saving the world?
 Many hold to that view.
 They understand that the New Covenant began with the crucifixion of the Son of God.

 Instead, the Bible is clear that God has always had only one method of saving people.
 It's called "the everlasting gospel" or "the everlasting covenant" (Rev. 14:6; Heb.
 13:20).
-No, God is infinitely wise; He has not been doing trial-and-error experiments.
+God is infinitely wise; He has not been experimenting using the trial-and-error method.
 Ever since the Garden of Eden He has had only one plan of salvation--"by grace through faith" (Eph.
-2:8).
+2:8, 9).
 Christ is the "Lamb slain from the foundation of the world" (Rev. 13:8).

-The Old Covenant was a "faulty" understanding of His people at Mt.
-Sinai--God was not to blame for it.
+The Old Covenant was a "faulty" understanding of His people at Mount Sinai--God was not to blame for it.
 He tried His best to get them to understand His glorious "New Covenant" as Abraham understood it and was "justified by faith."
 But no, they were perverse; they themselves chose the Old Covenant idea.
-It led them to "bondage" and finally, to torture and crucify our Savior.
-Read Galatians 3 and 4; a young person can easily understand.
+It led them to "bondage" and to finally torture and crucify our Savior (cf. Gal.
+4:24).
+A young person can easily understand it (please read Galatians 3 and 4.)

 --Robert J. Wieland